Much Ado About Nothing Language and Communication Quotes

-Citations follow this format: (Act.Scene.Line).
-Line numbers correspond to the Riverside edition.
+How we cite our quotes: (Act.Scene.Line) Line numbers correspond to the Riverside edition.

 Benedick is undone by Beatrice’s quick tongue before he’s undone by his love for her.
 (Or maybe it’s her quick tongue that makes him love her.)

 Ha!
 'Against my will I am sent to bid you

 that.
-'I took no more pains for those
+'I took no more pains for those thanks than

 you took pains to thank me.'
 That's as much as to

 thanks.'
 If I do not take pity of her, I am a villain; if I

 do not love her, I am a Jew.
 I will go get her picture.
-(2.3.257)
+(2.3.259-265)

 Benedick convinces himself that there’s underlying romantic meaning in Beatrice’s words, even when that’s obviously not the case.
 Love has the power to make us see what we want in conversation.

-Good Margaret, run thee to the parlor;
+Good Margaret, run thee to the parlor.

 There shalt thou find my cousin Beatrice

-Proposing with the prince and Claudio:
+Proposing with the prince and Claudio.

-Whisper her ear and tell her, I and Ursula
+Whisper her ear and tell her I and Ursula

 Walk in the orchard and our whole discourse

-Is all of her; say that thou overheard'st us;
+Is all of her.
+Say that thou overheardst us,

-And bid her steal into the pleached bower,
+And bid her steal into the pleachèd bower

-Where honeysuckles, ripen'd by the sun,
+Where honeysuckles ripened by the sun

-Forbid the sun to enter, like favourites,
+Forbid the sun to enter, like favorites

 Made proud by princes, that advance their pride

 To listen our purpose.
-This is thy office;
+This is thy office.

-Bear thee well in it and leave us alone.
-(3.1.1)
+Bear thee well in it and, leave us alone.
+(3.1.1-14)